-The offeror must provide a diagram giving an overview of the proposed system.
-It is preferred that this diagram be provided as a separate document or attachment.
-The file must be named "(Your Name) Hosted System Diagram".
-If the offeror elects to make the diagram part of the proposal, then the location of the diagram must be clearly indicated in the Table of Contents.
+If the State will be hosting the solution the vendor will provide a system diagram.
+The diagram must be detailed enough that the State can understand the components, the system flow, and system requirements.
+It is preferred that the diagram be provided as a separate document or attachment.
+The file must be named "(Your Name) System Diagram and Requirements".
+If the vendor elects to make the diagram part of the proposal, then the location of the diagram must be clearly indicated in the Table of Contents.